ReproNim/reproman/docs/source/related.rst

 collections of pointers to available data, such as `reddit datasets`_ and `Inside-R datasets`_, do not provide any unified interface to acquire and manage such data.
-Such portals can be used as seed information and data providers for datalad.
-These portal could in turn adopt datalad to expose readily usable data collections via a federated infrastructure.
+Such portals can be used as seed information and data providers for repronim.
+These portal could in turn adopt repronim to expose readily usable data collections via a federated infrastructure.

 .. _Human Connectome: http://www.humanconnectomeproject.org